MetaMask/SIPs/SIPS/sip-x.md

 This SIP proposes a minimum standard interface for RPC router Snaps, which will act as intermediaries between the MetaMask wallet and account Snaps (TODO: add account snaps SIP link here when complete).
 These routing Snaps will handle registration of account Snaps and interpret incoming CAIP-27 requests, determining whether they require signature and routing them to the appropriate account Snap for signature when applicable.
 They will broadcast signed transactions to the matching network and return results to MetaMask.

 ## Motivation

 The integration of MetaMask's MultiChain API and protocol Snaps necessitates a standardized approach for routing RPC requests across various blockchain networks.
 By establishing a standard interface for RPC router Snaps, we aim to abstract the complexity of non-EVM protocol support away from the MetaMask engineering team, ensuring a seamless and scalable interaction model for decentralized applications (dApps).
 Because MetaMask is not equipped to interpret requests from non EVM networks and, for instance, identify which requests require signatures or, for methods that do require signatures, which parameters correspond to the account that should sign a transaction, the RPC router Snap will provide logic for interpreting and routing these requests accordingly.

+This approach allows for greater flexibility and extensibility, enabling the MetaMask ecosystem to support a wide range of blockchain networks without requiring changes to the core wallet functionality.

 This SIP outlines the key responsibilities and minimum interface requirements for RPC router Snaps, enabling developers to build and deploy routing Snaps for specific blockchain networks.